Southland Coins & Collectibles Inc.

 Miscellaneous Foreign Coins

-2023 One-Ounce Silver Britannia
+One-Ounce Silver Britannia

-The 2023 silver Britannia coins feature the same reverse as in previous years.
-The reverse carries the Philip Nathan design of Britannia, with a trident in her right hand and the Union Jack shield at her side as she gazes out toward the horizon.
+The year 2025 is the 29th year of the issuance of the one-ounce silver Britannia coins.
+It features the same reverse as in previous years and carries the Philip Nathan design of Britannia, a female personification of the nited Kingdom, with a trident in her right hand and the Union Jack shield at her side as she gazes out toward the horizon.
+The obverse depicts King Charles III, along with special security features.
+Call for availability and pricing.

-2023 One-Ounce Silver Krugerrands
+One-Ounce Silver Krugerrands

 The obverse features the image of Paul Kruger, nicknamed Oom Paul (Uncle Paul), who was an influential Boer figure in the late 19th century in military and political affairs of the new South African republic.
 He was president of the South African republic from 1883-1900, He was so influential that his name was added to the national currency, the Rand, when the gold Krugerrand was introduced in 1967.
 Also on the obverse are the words South Africa in English and Afrikaans.
 The reverse is an image of the Springbok antelope, the national symbol of the Republic of South Africa, along with the year of issue, KRUGERRAND, FYNSILWER, 1 OZ.
 FINE SILVER, and R1 (one Rand, the denomination).
 Call for availability and pricing.